Giuliopime/ZenBreak/androidApp/README.md

 # androidApp
 Module for the Android app.
-This is pure Jetpack Compose and uses the `shared-compose` module for the UI.
+This is pure Jetpack Compose and uses the `shared-compose-x` modules for the UI.

+> This only showcases the UI, the logic is not implemented